 In addition to the independence fostered by establishing a trusted support network and building confidence, it’s important for people with disabilities to feel financially independent.

 Money is an important marker of independence because it represents the ultimate form of control over how one lives their life.
-Financial independence for disabled people can come in the form of something as simple as having access to a bank account and a regular savings account if the situation caters for that.
+Financial independence for disabled people can come in the form of something as simple as having access to a bank account and regular savings account if the situation caters for that.

 Or, financial independence can be achieved simply by providing the disabled adult with any discretionary money they have and giving them the choice to spend it as they please.